 A payroll system might be included in your HRIS, and this will avoid the necessity of having payroll processed by a third party.
 You might also expect succession planning to be monitored and maintained within your HRIS so that the process can be formalized and there won’t be any oversights in covering important employees.

-Virtually all the important functions which any HR department is required to carry out can be included in a single outstanding HR information system.
+Virtually you can include all the important functions your HR department should carry out in a single outstanding HR information system.
 Given the fact that this function is so important to your company, it’s definitely worthwhile having a good system in place, so that you won’t have to worry about the proper handling of employees.